ysabetwordsmith: Cartoon of me in Wordsmith persona (Default)

 There are exceptions; if you feel like your comment might derail too much from the original post, or if you manage to exceed the character limit for one comment, you might consider making your own post (with a link to the original), and replying to the original post with a link to your own.

 And those are the basics!
 You may want to mix-and-match on these, depending on the content and your goals for it; for example, if someone posts something really funny that you want to share, you can reply to the post, and post to Metaquotes, and link back to it in a post of your own.
+You may also be able to do a bunch of any of these at a time ("linkspamming" is the nickname for a post where you share a bunch of links).
 But overall, these options should cover most of your needs.

 If you have any questions, or if there's something I missed, please feel free to let me know in the comments!